 Do an Energy Audit.

 There are two ways to make an energy audit.
 You have the option to hire a professional to make a thorough energy audit in your household.
 Three steps will take place in a thorough energy audit.
-First, the auditor will conduct interviews, tests, and inspections, analyze your utility bills, and recommend possible improvements.
+First, the auditor will interview you, test your electric components, and inspect your electric meter, analyze your utility bills, and suggest improvements.

 The analysis is meant to be a guide for qualified contractors, later on, to install whatever structures are needed to improve the home’s energy efficiency.
 It doesn’t stop from there.
 After an agreed period of time, the inspector will be back for the ‘test out’ or evaluate results for the energy audit changes.